Revision: January 7, 2016 to reflect switch to Lipper database and subsequent updates.

 A fund’s broad investment approach.
 The MFO rating system groups funds into three types: Fixed Income (FI), Asset Allocation (AA), and Equity (EQ).
 Asset allocation funds typically manage a mixed portfolio of equities, bonds, cash and real property.
 Typically, but not always, equity funds principally invest in stocks, while fixed income funds principally invest in bonds.

 A fund’s current investment style as defined by Lipper.
-There are more than 140 such classifications or categories, like Large-Cap Value, Core Bond, and Alternative Long/Short Equity.
+There are 155 such classifications or categories, like Large-Cap Value, Core Bond, and Alternative Long/Short Equity.
 A detailed description can be found here.
-The MFO rating systems excludes money market funds.

 Annualized Percent Return (APR)